MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-entities-service-level-agreements.md

 # Enable entities for service-level agreements

-You can enable entities for service-level agreements (SLAs) either through the Power Apps portal or through your Dynamics 365 Customer Engagement (on-premises) organization.
+You can enable entities for service-level agreements (SLAs) either through the Power Apps portal or your Dynamics 365 Customer Engagement (on-premises) organization.

 > [!IMPORTANT]
 > Only enhanced SLAs can be created for other entities.
 A standard SLA can be created only for the Case entity.